qgis/QGIS-Documentation/docs/training_manual/create_vector_data/actions.rst

 Also, QGIS actions can be arbitrary, tokenized (i.e. using variable information based on the contents of a field attribute) Python commands!

-Now you'll see how to use a python action to show a web page.
-It's the same general idea as opening a site in an external browser, but it requires no browser on the user’s system since it uses the Qt QWebView class (which is a webkit based html widget) to display the content in a pop up window.
+Now you will see how to use a python action to show a web page.
+It is the same general idea as opening a site in an external browser, but it requires no browser on the user’s system since it uses the Qt QWebView class (which is a webkit based html widget) to display the content in a pop-up window.

-Instead of Google, let's use Wikipedia this time.
+Let us use Wikipedia this time.
 So the URL you request will look like this:

 ``https://wikipedia.org/wiki/SEARCH_PHRASE``